Dravid92/fluffy-spork/README.md

 ## How does it work ?

-- Generally,  we find the distance between K number of nearby points to the data point that needs prediction
+- Generally,  we find the distance between K number of nearby points to the data point that needs prediction (x_test)
 - And Classify that the data point belongs to the majority of the K number nearest points

 ### Example: